How does sending files work?

 When you send files, they are encrypted in your browser before being uploaded to our servers.
-With Trebuchet your files never leave your computer unencrypted.
+With Hexiosec Transfer your files never leave your computer unencrypted, and are never copied or stored unencrypted.

-After encrypting and uploading is complete, you'll get a download link that you can share with your recipients.
+After encrypting and uploading is complete, you'll get a download link that you can share with your recipients so they can easily get the files.

-How does sharing work if you don't have any keys?
+How does transfer work if Hexiosec don't ever see the keys?

 Can I apply additional controls?

-With Trebuchet you can apply additional controls when uploading or requesting files.
+Yes.
+With Hexiosec Transfer you can apply additional controls when uploading or requesting files.
 Depending on the version you have, you can also set:

 - The number of times a file can be downloaded.